thatdevgirl/besan-block/besan-block/readme.txt

 Tested up to: 5.2.2
 Stable tag: 1.0

-Add a charting block to the post editor.
+Add a responsive and accessible data chart block to posts and pages.

 == Description ==

-This WordPress plugin adds a charting block to the post editor.
+This WordPress plugin adds a responsive and accessible data chart block to the post editor.
+The chart feeds off of data from a publicly viewable Google sheet.

 == Installation ==

-1. Upload the plugin to your WordPress installation.
+1. In the WordPress admin, install and enable the "Besan Block" plugin.

-2. Activate the plugin through the 'Plugins' menu in the WordPress admin.
-3. Edit any page or post and look for the 'Chart' block in the block library.
+2. Edit any page or post and add the "Chart" editor block.

+3. In the Inspector panel (on the right-hand side of the editor), enter the following information:
+  * The URL of your publicly viewable Google sheet
+  * The column of data that your chart will be based on
+  * What kind of chart you would like to display

+4. Optionally _(but preferably)_, enter a title and caption for the chart inside the editor.

+5. Save and view the page!

+The block will calculate the number of unique values inside that column and create a chart based on that data.

 == Frequently Asked Questions ==